Reggie Walton: Mueller Report redactions

 On August 5, 2019, Politico reported that while hearing arguments regarding lawsuits by BuzzFeed and the nonprofit Electronic Privacy Information Center, as they sought to reveal the approximately 1,000 redacted items in the publicly-released edition of former special counsel Robert Mueller's report, Walton indicated that he would review the redactions before determining whether to make them public.

 On March 5, 2020, Walton described Attorney General William Barr's public statements about the Mueller report as "misleading," and said that Barr's representations regarding DOJ redactions from the report could not be credited.
 He directed the DOJ to submit the unredacted version of the Mueller Report to the Court for in camera review.

-On October 6, 2020, President Trump, referencing the Mueller report, tweeted "I have fully authorized the total Declassification of any & all documents pertaining to the single greatest political CRIME in American History, the Russia Hoax”.
-In response to the President's statement, BuzzFeed requested an unredacted version of the report; however, BuzzFeed's request for an unredacted report was denied by the DOJ.
-The DOJ told Walton that “the President's statements on Twitter were not self-executing declassification orders...”
-To clear up the position of the President, Walton ordered a continuance until October 21, 2020 so, “I can get something from White House counsel saying that they conferred with the president, and the president, in fact, did not intend to declassify the information...”
+On October 6, 2020, President Trump, referencing the Mueller report, tweeted "I have fully authorized the total Declassification of any & all documents pertaining to the single greatest political CRIME in American History, the Russia Hoax".
+In response to the President's statement, BuzzFeed requested an unredacted version of the report; however, BuzzFeed's request was denied by the DOJ.
+The DOJ told Walton that "the President's statements on Twitter were not self-executing declassification orders..."
+To clear up the position of the President, Walton ordered a continuance until October 21, 2020 so, "I can get something from White House counsel saying that they conferred with the president, and the president, in fact, did not intend to declassify the information..."

 United States v.
 Bergdahl

-On July 25, 2023, the Associated Press reported that Judge Walton vacated the sentence due to Judge Jeffery Nance's failure to report an application to the executive branch as an immigration judge; however, Judge Walton rejected the defense's claim of undue command influence due to Mr. Donald Trump's comments during his campaign trail in 2016.
+On July 25, 2023, the Associated Press reported that Walton vacated the sentence due to Judge Jeffery Nance's failure to report an application to the executive branch as an immigration judge; however, Judge Walton rejected the defense's claim of undue command influence due to Donald Trump's comments during his campaign in 2016.
+On September 1, 2026, a unanimous three-judge panel of the U.S. Court of Appeals for the District of Columbia vacated Walton's decision after noting that civilian courts lack authority to review court-martial convictions and that only military tribunals can set aside those convictions.